 For those potholes, damaged street signs, and other local problems that need attention, the Access Princeton app makes reporting a problem easier than ever.
 This app uses GPS to recognize your location and gives you a menu of common quality-of-life conditions to select from.
 The app allows you to upload pictures or videos to accompany your request.
 The mobile app can also be used for a variety of other requests such as street maintenance, street light requests, damaged trees, parking meters, and others.
 Residents can track the status of reports they or other members of the community have submitted.
 Residents can also call Access Princeton (609-924-4141) for information on any municipal service and to report a problem in town or visit us at Monument Hall, 1 Monument Dr., Princeton, NJ for free notary service or general town information.

-Within 2 to 5 business days of receiving requirements #1-3, we will send a visual proof for your review and approval.
+Within 2 to 5 business days of receiving the logo/graphic, app name, and app description requirements, we will send a visual proof for your review and approval.

 Please send your approval as a written response to our proof email.
 Once we have received your final approval, we will begin building the app and submit it for release in the app stores.